pc2/HPCC_FPGA/README.md

     ccmake ../../RandomAccess

+For an overview of the current limitations of the benchmarks refer to the subsection [Notes on Vendor Vitis Compatibility](#notes-on-vendor-compatibility).
 In the following the configuration and build steps are shown with a more specific example.

 #### Build and Test Example: STREAM for Intel OpenCL FPGA SDK and the Nallatech 520N